NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Stance_ Stretching Reach.md

 Granted by [[Feats/Stretching Reach|Stretching Reach]]

-While in this stance, when you wield a melee weapon that requires two hands and doesn't have reach, the weapon gains a reach of 10 feet.
+When you wield a melee weapon that requires two hands and doesn't have reach, the weapon gains a reach of 10 feet.

 *Source: Pathfinder Howl of the Wild*
 *ORC*